Si1ver/pngav/docs/building.md

     cmake --build build --preset windows-x64-vs2022-release
     ```

-    Alternatively, the generated solution can be built using Visual Studio. \
+    > Note: The generated solution can be built using Visual Studio. \
-    Open the `pngav.sln` solution file in Visual Studio and use `Build -> Build Solution` to produce an executable application.
+    > Open the `pngav.sln` solution file in Visual Studio and select `Build > Build Solution` from the menu to produce an executable application.